Albuquerque Nursing Home Abuse Attorney

 - Mental anguish

 - Other emotional losses

 Elder abuse is not always as apparent as you might expect.
-Physical violence such as hitting and pushing may leave bruises and cuts, but other types of abuse are often much subtler.
+Physical violence, such as hitting and pushing, may leave bruises and cuts, but other types of abuse are often much more subtle.
 Unfortunately, though, all can cause lasting emotional scars.